NVIDIA-AI-IOT/jetracer/README.md

 ### Example 2 - Road following

 In this example, you'll teach JetRacer how to follow a road using AI.
-After training the neural network using the [interactive training notebook](notebooks/interactive_regression.ipynb), you'll deploy an optimized live demo on JetRacer.
+After training the neural network using the [interactive training notebook](notebooks/interactive_regression.ipynb), you'll optimize the model using NVIDIA TensorRT and deploy for a live demo.
 Learn more in the [examples](docs/examples.md).

 <img src="https://user-images.githubusercontent.com/4212806/60383389-bd7b8600-9a24-11e9-9f64-926e5edb52cc.gif" height=300/>